Home

 Spell: Most types of cards as they are in the process of being played from your hand.

 Counter (action): Cancelling a spell before it completes being played.
+The cancelled card is discarded.

 Mana: The resource generated and spent to play most cards and use some card abilities.
 There are six types of mana: white (), blue (), black (), red (), green (), and colorless ().
 Generic mana costs (, , , , etc) can be paid with any of the six types of mana.